What is a cholecystectomy?

 Some possible complications of a cholecystectomy may include:

-- Scars and a numb feeling at the incision site
+Scars and a numb feeling at the incision site

 During a laparoscopic procedure, surgical tools are put into your belly.
 This may

 You may have other risks that are unique to you.
 Be sure to discuss any concerns with

 How do I get ready for a cholecystectomy?

-- Your health care provider will explain the procedure to you.
-Ask him or her any questions you have.
+Your healthcare provider will explain the procedure to you.
+Ask them any questions

-- You may be asked to sign a consent form that gives permission for the procedure.
+You may be asked to sign a consent form that gives permission for the procedure.
 Read

 give you a physical exam.
 This is to make sure you are in good health before the procedure.

 You must not eat or drink for 8 hours before the procedure.
 This often means no food

-- Tell your provider if you are pregnant or think you may be pregnant.
+Tell your healthcare provider if you are pregnant or think you may be pregnant.

-- Tell your provider if you are sensitive to or allergic to any medicines,
+Tell your healthcare provider if you are sensitive to or allergic to any medicines,

-- Tell your provider about all the medicines you take.
+Tell your healthcare provider about all the medicines you take.
 This includes both

 You won’t be able to drive because of the medicine given to relax you before and during

-- Follow any other instructions your provider gives you to get ready.
+Follow any other instructions your healthcare provider gives you to get ready.

 What happens during a cholecystectomy?

 You may have a cholecystectomy as an outpatient or as part of your stay in a hospital.

 A cholecystectomy is generally done while you are given medicines to put you into

 Generally, a cholecystectomy follows this process:

 You will be asked to remove clothing and be given a gown to wear.

-- An intravenous (IV) line will be put in your arm or hand.
+An IV (intravenous) line will be put in your arm or hand.

 You will be placed on your back on the operating table.
 The anesthesia will be started.

-- A tube will be put down your throat to help you breathe.
+A tube will be put down your throat to help you breathe.
 The anesthesiologist will

 The skin over the surgical site will be cleaned with a sterile (antiseptic) solution.

 Open method cholecystectomy

-- An incision will be made.
+An incision will be made.
 The incision may slant under your ribs on the right side

 Your gallbladder is removed.

-- In some cases, 1 or more drains may be put into the incision.
+In some cases, 1 or more drains may be put into the incision.
 This allows drainage

 Laparoscopic method cholecystectomy

 About 3 or 4 small incisions will be made in your abdomen.
 Carbon dioxide gas will

 The laparoscope will be put into an incision.
 Surgical tools will be put through the

 When the surgery is done, the laparoscope and tools are removed.
 The carbon dioxide

-Procedure completion, both methods
+Procedure completion with both methods

-The gallbladder will be sent to a lab for testing
+The gallbladder will be sent to a lab for testing.

-The incisions will be closed with stitches or surgical staples
+The incisions will be closed with stitches or surgical staples.

-A sterile bandage or dressing or adhesive strips will be used to cover the wounds
+A sterile bandage or dressing or adhesive strips will be used to cover the wounds.

 What happens after a cholecystectomy?